enthought/pyface/docs/source/toolkits.rst

 The base toolkits use the identifier to select which module to import the toolkit object by constructing a full module path from the partial path and importing the object.
-For example the ``qt4`` backend will look for the concrete implementation in :py:mod:`pyface.ui.qt4.my_package.my_widget` while the ``wx`` backend will look for :py:mod:`pyface.ui.wx.my_package.my_widget`.
+For example the ``qt`` backend will look for the concrete implementation in :py:mod:`pyface.ui.qt.my_package.my_widget` while the ``wx`` backend will look for :py:mod:`pyface.ui.wx.my_package.my_widget`.